-This is a pretty long walk, varying in surroundings and going via a few overgrown/challenging sections, as expected along South Leeds routes.
+This is a pretty long walk, varying in surroundings and going via a few overgrown/challenging sections, as expected along South Leeds route.

 The route takes you mostly through agricultural, but skirts a few conurbations in order to link up some of the countryside ways.
 It's a surprisingly peaceful route.
 No sooner have you passed through a built up section than you'll find yourself back in fields and countryside tracks.